 Depending on the age of your saddle, you should be cautious of what oils you use.
 Older saddles were made with waxed cotton stitching with a bright white color.
 Saddle makers even used to wear white gloves while making the saddle to maintain the threads’ clean appearance.
 Some oils have been known to rot this stitching.

 Newer saddles are made with a polyblend stitching that is stronger and more resistant to oils.
 It is, however, very important to regularly check the stitching on your billets and the top of your stirrup leathers.
 Even polyblend threads can become unraveled over time greatly increasing the chance of your saddle failing during a ride.

 Be aware that mold spores often hide in the stitching of your saddle and can easily spread to nearby saddles in the same storage area.
 Eventually, mold grows inside your saddle just waiting for the perfect time to bloom again on the surface.
-By using proper cleaning techniques (see Basic Care Tip #3), you can ensure that you don’t seal mold into your leather.
+By learning the best way to clean a saddle, you can ensure that you don’t seal mold into your leather.
 This will allow your leather to breathe so you can prevent mold growth.